CRG-CNAG/fastqins/README.md

   [Samtools](http://www.htslib.org/)<br/>
   [Bedtools](https://bedtools.readthedocs.io/en/latest/)

+Except for Fastuniq, the other tools can be installed by sudo apt-get install <package name> or conda.

 Path to these dependencies can still be defined by the user editing the file [dependencies](./fastqins/dependencies.py) and reinstalling FASTQINS.

 ## Installation & Help